 The session looks at many aspects of life on the home front and is perfect for groups starting and finishing their work on the topic.

-For all enquiries and group visits please telephone 023 9283 4744 or 023 9283 4737and ask for the admin team or click here to email us, stating clearly your name, school contact details, number/age of children, which museum/exhibition/workshop you are interested in and your preferred dates/times.
+For all enquiries please telephone our admin team on 023 9283 4744 or 023 9283 4737 (Monday - Friday) or click here to email us, stating clearly your name, school contact details, number/age of children, which museum/exhibition/workshop you are interested in and your preferred dates/times.
 For a list of all admission charges click here.

 National Curriculum – A Broad and Balanced Approach